Hurricane Hermine: Caribbean

-On Antigua, a lightning strike produced by thunderstorms associated with the precursor tropical wave severely damaged two 69 kV transmission lines, causing an island-wide blackout on August 24.
+In Antigua, a lightning strike produced by thunderstorms associated with the precursor tropical wave severely damaged two 69 kV transmission lines, causing an island-wide blackout on August 24.
 Some locations in Puerto Rico observed 3 to 5 in of rainfall, causing flooding, especially in the Ponce area.
 Primarily, streets were inundated with water, though at least one house was flooded.
 In the Dominican Republic, some areas received nearly 4 in of rain on August 25 alone from Hermine's precursor.
 In 19 provinces, residents and authorities were on alert due to rapidly rising rivers and expectations of flooding.
 Throughout the country, the storm damaged more than 200 homes and displaced over 1,000 people.